Mwaivictor/jumia-sales-analysis-dashboard/README.md

 ## 1. Project Overview

 This is my **first-ever Excel data analysis and dashboard project**.
-I worked with a dataset of products scraped from **Jumia Kenya** (one of East Africa's largest e-commerce platforms) and used Excel to clean the data, enrich it with calculated fields, analyze it with pivot tables, and present the results in an interactive dashboard.
+I worked with a Sample of a dataset of products scraped from **Jumia Kenya** and used Excel to clean the data, enrich it with calculated fields, analyze it with pivot tables, and present the results in an interactive dashboard.

 The goal of the project was to answer three business questions: